Trump’s Putin/Russia Ties

 Interviewed by the Washington Post's Chris Cillizza, Buchanan says Trump echoes many of the platforms and proposals he ran on in his presidential bids in 1992, 1996 and 2000, including ending trade deals such as NAFTA and GATT, ending American interventionism, and building a wall between the US and Mexico.
 In 2013, Buchanan praised Vladimir Putin's "moral clarity," agreed with Putin that the Obama administration is "evil," and says Putin is leading Russia towards a new era of "traditional moral values."
 After Buchanan published his post on right-wing sites such as Town Hall and to his own blog, Daily Beast journalist Caitlin Dickson wrote, "[P]erhaps Buchanan's ode to Putin isn’t proof of any shift to the fringe but of the true state of American conservatism today."
 Conservative pundit David Frum wrote of Buchanan's praise of Putin, "Putin is a killer, a despot, and a thief on a world-historical scale, but the important thing is that he hates gays!"
 And in 2014, Putin campaign adviser Steve Bannon of Breitbart.com, a white supremacist, far-right ideologue and self-described "Leninist," praised Putin for his support of "what's called the traditionalist movement, which really eventually metastasized into Italian fascism.
 A lot of people that are traditionalists are attracted to that.
 One of the reasons is that they believe that at least Putin is standing up for traditional institutions, and he's trying to do it in a form of nationalism – and I think that people, particularly in certain countries, want to see the sovereignty for their country, they want to see nationalism for their country.
 They don't believe in this kind of pan-European Union or they don't believe in the centralized government in the United States.
 They'd rather see more of a states-based entity that the founders originally set up where freedoms were controlled at the local level."
 (Washington Post, Pat Buchanan, Daily Beast)

-Russian veterans are angry at Donald Trump's choice to identify them as American veterans in a video Trump posts on his Facebook page.
+Russian and American veterans alike are angry at Donald Trump's choice to identify Russian soldiers as American veterans in a video Trump posts on his Facebook page.
 The footage is identified as American soldiers, but the footage clearly shows veterans wearing the distinctive St. George ribbon and pins with the Communist hammer and sickle.

 In the voiceover, Trump says: "Our great veterans are being treated terribly.
 The corruption in the Veterans Administration, the incompetence is beyond.
 We will stop that."
 Trump is attempting to tout his support for US veterans, but the footage he uses shows Russian soldiers from the city of Tolyatti wearing Soviet-era medals and decorations, filmed during a World War II memorial service held in Tolyatti in May 2015.
 Trump soon replaces the Russian footage with film of Trump meeting with American veterans.
 Sergey Yaschenko, the chairman of the Tolyatti organization of veterans of war, labor, the Armed Forces and law enforcement bodies, tells Russian news outlet TASS, "Of course, there was nothing bad about our veterans in the American video, but still the Tolyatti participants of the Great Patriotic War are angered that the footage with them was included in this video without informing the veterans about this."
 Yaschenko's organization adopts a resolution calling the use of the footage "provocation and misinformation."
 The St. George ribbon was traditionally associated with the Russian military, but has recently been adopted by right-wing Russian separatists.
 In June 2015, Trump tweeted a picture of fake Nazi soldiers while praising his own patriotism.
 (Gawker, Tass)

 March 16-17, 2016: Trump Campaign Airs Ad Featuring Putin, ISIS, Clinton; Russian Official Says Kremlin Views Ad "Negatively"